khakhalin/notes/keywords/pandas.md

 * `df.loc[:,'z']=...` - prevents slicing assignment warning, but is the slowest of all by far.
 May be good for updates though.
 Still not chainable though.
 * `df = df.eval('z=x+y')` - chainable, but also slower.
 In principle, `eval` can also be run in-place, but then of course it becomse non-chainable, while still being slow.

-In practice, in terms of both speed and readability (and maybe a bit of a balance between the two), I would recommend always using chaining, and thus relying on `eval` as much as possible (because of serialization it is actually quite fast).
-But as eval doesn't support some operations (for example, `eval`  cannot work with strings, or with `.shift`), we can always switch to `assign + lambda` for tougher cases.
+In practice, in terms of both speed and readability (and maybe a bit of a balance between the two), I decided to always use chaining, and thus relying on `eval` as much as possible (because of serialization it is actually reasonably fast).
+But as eval doesn't support some operations (it can't work with strings or with `.shift`, for example), I'd switch to `assign + lambda` for tougher cases.
 Assign _may_ also bring some performance boost, but this still needs to be investigated.

 ```python
 df = (df